plasticityai/magnitude/README.md

 Other documentation is not available at this time.
 See the source file directly (it is well commented) if you need more information about a method's arguments or want to see all supported features.

 ## Other Languages
+Currently, we only provide English word vector models on this page pre-converted to the `.magnitude` format.
+You can, however, still use Magnitude with word vectors of other languages.
+Facebook has trained their [fastText vectors for many different languages](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md).
+You can down the `.vec` file for any language you want and then convert it to `.magnitude` with the [converter](#file-format-and-converter).

+## Other Programming Languages
 Currently, reading Magnitude files is only supported in Python, since it has become the de-facto language for machine learning.
 This is sufficient for most use cases.
 Extending the file format to other languages shouldn't be difficult as SQLite has a native C implementation and has bindings in most languages.
 The file format itself and the protocol for reading and searching is also fairly straightforward upon reading the source code of this repository.

 ## Other Domains